Music Career Finder

 We’ll talk through the basics in a way that’s simple to understand.

-But if you take it one thing at a time, practicing as you learn, you can get a hang of it.
+But on the other, if you take it one thing at a time, practicing as you learn, you can get a hang of it.

 “Essentially, what harmony is, is it’s like a language,” he says.
 “And so as with any language, the more words you’re capable of speaking in a language, the more you can say.”